SweetPinkMilkTea/shenzhia/README.md

 > ✅: Available
 > ⚠️: Supplemented by 3rd party API
 > ❌: Unavialable
->
-> For now, entries marked with ⚠️ are not accessible yet.

 | *Data* | *Availablity* |
 | ---- | ----------- |